MilesCranmer/BorrowChecker.jl/README.md

 You see, the `@bind` operation has _bound_ the variable `x` with the object `[1, 2, 3]`.
 The `@move` then moves the object to `y`, and trips a `.moved` flag on `x` so it can't be used by regular operations.

 However, this does not prevent you from cheating the system and using `y = x` (though the code has ways that attempt to flag such mistakes).
 To use this library, you will need to _buy in_ to the system to get the most out of it.
-But the good news is that you can introduce it in a library gradually:  add `@bind`, `@move`, etc., inside a single function, and call `@take` when passing objects to external functions.
+But the good news is that you can introduce it in a library gradually:  add `@bind`, `@move`, etc., inside a single function, and call `@take!` when passing objects to external functions.
 And for convenience, a variety of standard library functions will automatically forward operations on the underlying objects.

 First, some important disclaimers: